abhi8127/Java/README.md

 # Java Repository
-This repository contains various Java projects and code snippets, organized into different branches.
+This repository contains Java projects and code snippets, organized into different branches.
 The main focus is on Java-based applications and utilities that solve practical problems, including file handling and database integration.

 ## Branches
 ### 1. main